ATEEZ Are Finally Seeing Their Hard Work Pay Off

 For a K-pop group, winning a major music show isn’t just about a trophy.
 It’s a huge career milestone.
 It means that among the dozens of new groups emerging every year, they stand out to fans.
 They’re starting to get legitimately recognized.
 And since so many idols have spent years (sometimes a full decade) in the rigorous, trainee pre-debut process, securing a win finally feels like their hard work is beginning to pay off.

 Within ATEEZ, many members put in work behind the scenes for years before finally debuting.
-Hongjoong began working on music in high school, and became KQ's first and only trainee for six months.
-Wooyoung and Yeosang first put in sweat training at Big Hit Entertainment before transferring to their current company.
+Hongjoong, in particular, began working on music in high school, and became KQ's first and only trainee for six months Before he was joined by his fellow members.

 After finally debuting just last October, ATEEZ went on to win for a second time on The Show five days later.
 And while their popularity is growing at home, it's so far been somewhat less explosive than their international success thus far.
 Their sold out world tour earlier this year with MyMusicTaste had already confirmed their popularity abroad, as well as their highly-anticipated performance for thousands more at KCON New York in Madison Square Garden in July.
 But even with all this initial success, staying top of mind in the highly-saturated landscape of K-pop groups is essential.
 Hongjoong, Seonghwa, Yunho, Yeosang, San, Mingi, Wooyoung, and Jongho have therefore been going full-speed ahead in the short time they’ve been together, releasing three EPs, touring around the world, signing with RCA Records — making a name for themselves as a group to watch out for.